jasti/amp-ads-testing/dfp-amp-testing/amp_tests/playground/landingpages/ALP Docs/alp.md

 To learn more about how to convert your regular pages to AMP, please see [tutorial here](https://www.ampproject.org/docs/get_started/create.html).

+###Working Example:

+[Here is a working example](http://dfp-amp-testing-1185.appspot.com/amp_tests/amp-alp-demo.html) of the AMP Ad Landing Page - Experience on a mobile device.

 ### To serve ads with ALPs in DFP adserver, follow instructions below:

 In DFP, when uploading the creative, use the creative type : Custom - this will allow you to plug-in the alp.js script.

 ![image alt text](dfp.png)

 ### **Issues currently being worked on:**